 Often the court awards physical custody to one parent who will live with the child for most of the time.
 However, in many cases, the custodial and noncustodial parent will share legal custody of the child.
 Legal custody implies that the parent has the right to decide on the child’s important aspects of life such as healthcare, religion, education, etc.

 Some parents may opt for a joint custody agreement in which the child spends almost equal amount of time with each parent.
 Those who advocate for this arrangement say it minimizes the feeling of loss that the child may experience during divorce.
-Some, however, think that is for the child to have a single home, with the noncustodial parent allowed to visit the child at their liberty.
+Some, however, think that is best for the child to have a single home, with the noncustodial parent allowed to visit the child at their liberty.
 The critics say that the arrangement requires maximum cooperation between parents.
 Often courts may fail to recognize joint custody agreement unless the two parents agree on the arrangement and can cooperate and make joint decisions for the sake of the child.

 This arrangement has it that one a single parent has custody of one or more of the couple’s children and the other parent takes care of the others.
 Many people do not prefer this option, and even the courts do not prefer to isolate siblings when giving their decree.